Best slot July 2026

 Probability distribution tables by row count

-The table below shows the percentage probability of landing in each bucket position for 8, 12, and 16 rows.
-Position 0 is the leftmost edge; the centre position is the most frequent.
-Note how dramatically the edge probability drops as row count increases — and why the corresponding multipliers must grow to compensate.
+The table below shows the percentage chance of landing in each bucket position for 8, 12, and 16 rows.
+Position 0 is the leftmost edge of the board; the centre position is the most frequent.
+Note how dramatically the edge rate drops as row count increases — and why the corresponding multipliers must grow to compensate.

 Position (from edge)8 Rows12 Rows16 Rows